 Movano’s ring is expected to be Oura’s biggest and most legitimate competitor.
 It will likely cost substantially less than the Oura, making it a great option for people wanting to try a smart ring for the first time.

-We expect Movano’s smart ring to launch publically in mid to late 2022.
+We expect Movano’s smart ring to launch publically in the upcoming year.

 …And the smart ring gimmicks